freelawproject/hr/handbook/HRA.md

 Q: Can my partner and/or children be covered by the HRA?

-A: Free Law Project covers 100% of employee premiums and 75% of partner's and dependents' premiums.
+A: Free Law Project covers 100% of employee premiums and 75% of your partner and dependents' premiums.
 When registering on Take Command, you'll be able to see your updated allowance amounts after inputting this information.

 Q: I don't want to use this, I'm on my partner or parent's plan.

-A: You can waive the benefit in the Take Command portal
+A: You can waive the benefit in the Take Command portal.

 Q: I don't know which plan to select.